 Inefficiencies in that it is not optimally load balanced.
-We currently decompose problem so there are equal number of peaks in each process.
-This leads to a factor of 2-4 variation in number of clusters per node.
-For example the case with 32 MPI processes in Fig. 4 finishes with an average of 789 clusters per node while the minimum number is 511and the maximum 1391.
+We currently decompose problems so there are equal numbers of peaks in each process.
+This leads to a factor of 2-4 variation in the number of clusters per node.
+For example, the case with 32 MPI processes in Fig. 4 finishes with an average of 789 clusters per node, while the minimum number is 511and the maximum is 1391;

 Efficiencies as it naturally spreads splitting over the full region of peaks and this implies that cases with just one MPI process (and any number of threads) need slower annealing to get same number of clusters as runs with more than 4 MPI processes.

-The parallel performance is currently limited by the load imbalance effect (a) and MPI communication overheads so that 64 way parallelism is good choice for this 241,605 peak dataset on Madrid and 120 way (30 Tempest nodes with 4 MPI processes in each node) gives best speedup on Tempest.
-There is also the usual effects that memory bandwidth limits the useful parallelism on each node.
-We intend tests on larger datasets where higher levels of parallelism will be optimal.
-The “production” execution time used in runs reported here vary from 2 to 10 hours (dependent on annealing schedule) on the 8 node Madrid cluster which has rather old (2008) AMD processors.
+The parallel performance is currently limited by the load imbalance effect (a) and MPI communication overheads, so that 64-way parallelism is good choice for this 241,605-peak dataset on Madrid and 120-way (30 Tempest nodes with 4 MPI processes in each node) gives best speedup on Tempest.
+There is also the usual effect that memory bandwidth limits the useful parallelism on each node.
+We intend to do tests on larger datasets where higher levels of parallelism will be optimal.
+The “production” execution time used in runs reported here vary from 2 to 10 hours (dependent on annealing schedule) on the 8-node Madrid cluster, which has rather old (2008) AMD processors.
 Tempest is a factor 1.8 faster.

 DAVS proteomics Evalaution